loopbackio/loopback-next/packages/context/test/acceptance/_feature.md

 child.get('foo'); // => 'bar'
 ```

-## Scenario: Simple Paramaterized Binding
+## Scenario: Simple Parameterized Binding

 - Given a simple parameterized binding
 - When I get the value with a specific key
-- The binding is resovled
+- The binding is resolved

 ```ts
 let ctx = new Context();